aakash1104/cs-guide/Outlines/industry.md

 ## During the Interview

 ### How to present yourself
+Interviewing is an art, and it will also be a life-long challenge.
+There are so many traits that you're being assessed for, i.e being personable, creative, patience, clarity in expression, but thinking about this will just induce nervousness.
+The best interviews tend to happen when you authentically represent yourself.
+This is cliche, but the best interviews are a conversation.
+Interviewers are able to sniff out lack of authenicity or attempts to make oneself appear better than you actually are.
+Passion is able to show, so make an active effort to discuss projects/experiences that you thoroughly enjoyed.
+Interviewers are people, too.

 ### What not to do
+Don't ramble.
+Make sure that there's a back and forth.

 ### Tips and tricks
 ## The Offer

 ## The Internship/Job